 The California Department of Public Health (CDPH) is the main agency leading the charge on enforcement.
 Officials are actively cracking down on businesses selling illegal Delta 8 products, whether they're operating out of a vape shop, a CBD store, or an online platform.
 Their mission is to ensure that any hemp-derived product sold in the state meets rigorous safety and quality standards.
 By actively investigating and stopping illegal sales, the CDPH helps maintain the integrity of the market and ensures that the products you find have been properly tested and labeled.

-How Consumers Are Protected
+How Are Consumers Protected?

 At the end of the day, these enforcement efforts are all about protecting you.
 California law distinguishes between Delta 8, which is often created synthetically from CBD, and the naturally occurring Delta 9 THC in cannabis.
 Because the process to make Delta 8 isn't always well-regulated, it can create safety concerns.
 The state's laws aim to prevent untested and potentially dangerous products from reaching the market, with a special focus on keeping them out of the hands of children.
 This regulatory framework ensures that when you shop all our products, you can trust they're made with your well-being in mind.